Skip to main content

 Clinical Locations

-Dr. Scaife was appointed as the Vice-Chair for Cancer Affairs in Surgery representing the Department of Surgery at the Huntsman Cancer Institute.
-She is the Chief for the Section of Surgical Oncology in the Division of General Surgery.
+Dr. Scaife was appointed as the Vice-Chair for Clinical Operations for the Department of Surgery as well as representing the Department of Surgery at the Huntsman Cancer Institute.
+She served as the Interim Chief for the inaugural Division of Surgical Oncology in the Department of Surgery from January 2024 to July 2025.
 Additionally, she serves as the Gastrointestinal Disease Center Leader at the Huntsman Cancer Institute.

 Patient Rating